 CANSLIM Historical Results – OBPM II Academic Paper

-In a 2013 academic paper entitled “OPBM II: An Interpretation of the CAN SLIM Investment Strategy”, found the following results:
+A 2013 academic paper entitled “OPBM II: An Interpretation of the CAN SLIM Investment Strategy” found the following results:

 “The simplified CANSLIM trading strategy outperformed the NASDAQ 100 Index by .94% per month for the period 2010 through 2013 and achieved a greater reward per unit of risk when compared to the NASDAQ 100.”

 Source & Copyright: Matthew Lutey (University of New Orleans) and Michael Crum and David Rayome (Northern Michigan University)